jdgambrell/jg-projects/README.md

 ## ⭐ Featured Projects

 ### 🔹 VLM-Guided Robot Navigation (Embodied AI Research)
-&nbsp;  Development of an embodied AI system enabling robots to interpret and interact with real-world environments using VLMs.
+&nbsp;  Development of an embodied AI system enabling robots to interpret and interact with real-world environments using VLMs

 - Integrated VLM/LLM reasoning, CLIP-based object localization, and ROS2/Nav2 navigation
 - Designed for interaction-aware navigation in environments where traditional planners fail